4zv4l/pyshell/README.md

 # pyshell
-an easy shell with custom commands in pyton
+## an easy shell with custom commands in pyton
+Trying to make a simply python shell to make user friendly usage